Efforts to Secure Release of Hostages Held by Hamas in Gaza: Challenges and Progress

 Another complicating factor is that the hostages are believed to be – as US officials have previously said – in different areas of Gaza.

 On Monday, President Biden told reporters when asked if the United States would support a “hostages for a ceasefire” agreement: “we should have a ceasefire.”
-He quickly modified his response, saying: “Not a ceasefire, we should release those hostages and then we could talk.”
+He quickly modified his response, saying: “Not a ceasefire, we should release those hostages and then we might talk.”

 But Israeli officials have remained adamant that they will not accept a ceasefire.